 In 2019, Mayor Castor and the Transportation Advisory Team released five strategic recommendations to address a number of mobility related issues facing the city of Tampa.
 These recommendations include,

 - Focus on trails and greenways as transportation options

 - Adopt Vision Zero as a Citywide policy

 - Reinvent urban parking & mobility

 Tampa M.O.V.E.S.
 (Mobility, Opportunity, Vision, Equity, and Safety) is the City of Tampa's new transportation plan to address these recommendations.
 The new plan will cover all the ways to get around the City.
 Once completed, Tampa M.O.V.E.S will outline transportation objectives and initiatives for the next 30 years, with an emphasis on memorializing the City’s strategic vision and engaging the public to meet the City's mobility goals.

-Ten, one-hour virtual meetings will be held for different neighborhood groups across the City between February and April 2021 with one meeting being hosted in Spanish, open to all Spanish speakers throughout the City.
-These “Listen First Meetings” are a first step in identifying challenges and opportunities facing the City and developing solutions for the future.
+Ten, one-hour virtual meetings were held for different neighborhood groups across the City between February and April 2021 with one meeting hosted in Spanish, open to all Spanish speakers throughout the City.
+These “Listen First Meetings” were a first step in identifying challenges and opportunities facing the City and developing solutions for the future.

-The meetings will introduce upcoming citywide planning efforts, provide updates on transportation projects currently under development in the City, and collect input on current challenges and opportunities for transportation, growth, and development now and in the future.
-This will be a great opportunity for city residents to get engaged in the planning process.
+The meetings introduced upcoming citywide planning efforts, provided updates on transportation projects currently under development in the City, and collected input on current challenges and opportunities for transportation, growth, and development now and in the future.
+This opportunity allowed city residents to engage in the planning process.